-PIs will be expected to spend as a minimum 30% of their working time on the ERC project and a minimum of 50% of their working time in an EU Member State or Associated Country, with the exception of the PI hosted or engaged by an institution outside of the EU or AC, if any.
+PIs will be expected to spend as a minimum 30% of their working time on the ERC project and a minimum of 50% of their working time in an EU Member State or Associated Country, with the exception of the PI hosted or engaged by an institution outside the European Union or Associated Countries, if any.

-PIs shall ensure a sufficient time commitment and presence throughout the course of the project to guarantee its proper execution.
+Pls shall ensure a sufficient time commitment and presence throughout the course of the project to guarantee its proper execution.
 The time commitment will be monitored, and in cases where the actual commitment is below the minimum levels set out above, or the levels indicated in the proposal, appropriate measures may be taken, up to and including reduction of the grant and suspension or termination of the grant in accordance with the grant agreement.